SergeStinckwich/Calder/README.md

-All the development happens on SmalltalkHub: XXX Github is only used to sync the development en files, for doing CI and store the issues list.
+All the development happens on SmalltalkHub: http://bit.ly/12Qvo8s

+Github is only used to sync the development en files, for doing CI (continuous integration) and store the issues list.

 #How to install Calder ?